 Kelty Journey 2.0 Kid Carrier

-Luckily for the adult tasked with toting this backpack, the Kelty Journey 2.0 comes with an adjustable suspension system, padded back panel, curved and padded shoulder straps, padded and contoured waist belt with torso-length adjustment, sternum strap, and load-lifter straps to ensure maximum load bearing and comfort.
+Luckily for the adult tasked with toting this backpack, this backpack comes with an adjustable suspension system, padded back panel, curved and padded shoulder straps, padded and contoured waist belt with torso-length adjustment, sternum strap, and load-lifter straps to ensure maximum load bearing and comfort.

-A parent clearly weighed in on the design of this carrier, with it’s clever under-seat storage, loops for carrying toys (undroppable toys!
+A parent clearly weighed in on the design of this carrier, with its clever under seat storage, loops for carrying toys (undroppable toys!
 What a revelation!), removable and washable chin pad (drool, begone!), and front storage pocket.
-The Kelty has proved itself to be a favorite among outdoor-loving parents who want to take their children along on adventures without abandoning the marvels of modern baby gear.
+Kelty has proved itself to be a favorite among outdoor loving parents who want to take their children along on adventures without abandoning the marvels of modern baby gear.

-Best use: The lightweight Deuter Kid Comfort Air Pack is great for all outdoor activities from hiking to cross-country skiing.
+Best use: Great for all outdoor activities from hiking to cross-country skiing

 This pack offers a wealth of adjustable options: the shoulder harness, five-point safety harness, child seat, foot rest, Vari Fit back piece, and hip belt are all fully adjustable to fit each hiker perfectly.

-Perhaps one of the most remarkable features of the Deuter Kid Comfort Air Pack is the side access entry which allows your little one to climb in and out of the (adjustable) seat independently and with ease—why shouldn’t the kids shoulder some of the labor after mom and dad spend all day doing the legwork?
+Perhaps one of the most remarkable features of this backpack is the side access entry which allows your little one to climb in and out of the adjustable seat independently and with ease, so you don’t have to constantly be helping them in, saving you on some back pain.

 Kelty Junction 2.0 Child Carrier